-Number of employees that are required to operate the hotel vary with the number of guests.
-In turn, the numbers of guests are limited by the number of rooms.
-The hotel is divided into eight basic divisions as follows:
+Number of employees that are required to operate the resorts vary with the number of guests.
+In turn, the numbers of guests are limited by the number of rooms for that resorts.
+The resorts is divided into eight basic divisions as follows:

 - (1) Administration

-- (2) Rooms
+- (2) Resorts

-- (3) Food and beverage service
+- (3) Rooms

 - (4) Guest services

 - (5) Marketing and sales

 - (6) Accounting

 - (7) Security

 - (8) Engineering